Provides Graco® Pack ‘n Play cribs, dependent upon availability, and training about infant safe sleep practices to income-eligible families

 Are you pregnant and looking for support?
 Whether this is your first or your third pregnancy, you will still have questions and concerns.
 Let us be with you during this exciting time!

-Monroe County Health Department offers the Healthy Beginnings Plus Program for pregnant women.
+Monroe County Health Department also offers the Healthy Beginnings Plus Program for pregnant women.
 The program provides support, helps with health care needs, and provides information on resources, services in the county, health and nutrition.

 The goal of these programs is to support you, help you have a healthy baby and maintain your well-being.